espruino/BangleApps/apps/schoolCalender/README.md

 # Bangle.js Calender

-Bangle.js is a calender that you can see your upcoming classes or schedule.
-The project was started on 8/31/21.
+School Calender is a calender that you can see your upcoming classes or schedule.

 ## Versions: